 Board of Directors

-Downtown Tupelo Main Street Association
+Downtown Tupelo Main Street Association 2017 Board of Directors

-OFFICERS –Per the By-Laws, elected officers are voting members of the Board of Directors.
+Officers–Per the By-Laws: Elected officers are voting members of the Board of Directors.

 Secretary - Bobby Geno, Renasant Bank

-Treasurer - Chris Hussey, BankcorpSouth Bank
+Treasurer - Chris Hussey, BancorpSouth Bank

 The By-Laws establish a Board of Directors on not less than 15 nor more than 23 voting members.
 They must all be members in good standing of DTMSA.